llarrynguyen/trading-pool-contract/README.md

-# Synch Trading Pool Smart Contracts
+#Trading Pool Smart Contracts

-These smart contracts are in beta, please use it at your own risk.
+These smart contracts are in pre-beta.

-First standalone version was tested in the mainnet at March 3, 2021
+Tested on mainbet

-Auditing has not yet.
+Auditing not been done.

 ## Pool Choices
 1. Standalone pool